 At Costsaver we’re about caring for our planet, and with that in mind we always recommend that you pack a reusable water bottle for your trip.
 Bringing your own reusable water bottle or asking for tap water at restaurants means you can make a difference by reducing your holiday plastic waste.
 The good news is that the majority of countries in Europe have safe drinking water.
 In Western Europe, all water is safe to drink, and when traveling through Eastern Europe you may find that alternative water options are recommended in some areas, but your Your Travel Director will advise when the use of bottled water is suggested as an alternative.
 Throughout the day, there will be multiple rest stops allowing time for a bottle refill or purchase a drink.
 We also recommend you download the app Tap on your phone, which allows its users to find the closest nearby Refill Stations where you can refill your water bottle.
 Thanks for helping us do our part for the planet when you travel, every little bit makes a difference.

-To ensure fairness and to enhance your coach experience Costsaver practices a daily seat rotation system, which your Travel Director will facilitate.
-This enables travelers to enjoy the panoramic views from a different seat and provides opportunities to get to know your fellow travelers and make new friends each day.
+To ensure fairness and to enhance your coach experience Costsaver practises a daily seat rotation system, which your Travel Director will facilitate.
+This enables travellers to enjoy the panoramic views from a different seat and provides opportunities to get to know your fellow travellers and make new friends each day.

 COACH COMFORT AND COURTESY